 Do you like throw pillows?
 But maybe you don’t want to invest a lot of money to have new pillows for every season.
 Here is an inexpensive way to make easy envelope pillow covers.
 These envelope pillows are simple enough for even the beginner.

 The beauty of this type of cover is that there is no closure (zipper, button or velcro) which makes sewing them VERY easy.
 They still look completely covered, it just takes a bit more scrunching to get the pillow form inside the packet/envelope.

 This is an easy way to make new throw pillows to complement your home decor and they can be adapted for different seasons.
 They would also make a great gift.
 This project doesn’t require any sewing skills beyond sewing straight lines with your sewing machine.
-It’s and easy project for beginners.
-Keep reading to see my envelope pillow case guide for a 20-inch throw pillow, which can be adapted for any size pillow insert.
+It’s an easy project for beginners.
+Keep reading to see my envelope pillow case guide for a 20-inch throw pillow, which can be adapted for any size pillow insert (pillow insert size guide).

 Easy Envelope Pillow Cover Tutorial

 Step 2 – Decide the size of your finished cover.
 I’m making a 20-inch pillow cover in this example, but you can adapt the formula to any pillow size and shape.

 Step 3 – Cut Fabric – Cut your fabric according to this formula: